 Recently playing the role of Tessie in the West End stage show, Annie, alongside Craig Revel Horwood, Miranda Hart and Meera Syal, you’ll soon be able to see Scarlet Grace in the 2018 worldwide cinema release Holmes and Watson as Pickle.
-As well as acting and singing, the talented actress can also be heard doing voice-overs and appearing in commercials.
-Not long ago, we chatted to Scarlet about her time in the West End, acting alongside Carrie Hope Fletcher and her time on the set of Holmes & Watson.
+As well as acting and singing, the talented actress can also be heard doing voiceovers and appearing in commercials.
+Not long ago, we chatted to Scarlet about her time in the West End, acting alongside Carrie Hope Fletcher and being on the set of Holmes & Watson.

 Where did you film your scenes?

-We filmed at Shepperton Studios and other locations such as Greenwich, Tower of London and Hampton Court.
+We filmed at Shepperton Studios and other locations such as Greenwich, the Tower of London and Hampton Court.

 Do you know if there will be a UK premiere and will you be attending?